JAGonzales/ERHS_535-HW5/README.md

 # Homework 5 – Washington Post Homicides

-This repository contains my work for Homework 5 from *ERHS 535 (R Programming for Research)*.
+This repository contains my work for Homework 5 from ***ERHS 535 (R Programming for Research)***.
-The homework uses the Washington Post data set on homicides in major U.S. cities and applies all the knowledge learned in the class.
+The homework uses the Washington Post dataset on homicides in major U.S. cities and applies all the knowledge learned in the class.

 ## Overview